superfeedr/indexeddb-backbonejs-adapter/README.markdown

 				version: "1.1",
 				migrate: function(db, versionRequest, next) {
 					var store = versionRequest.transaction.objectStore("movies")
-					store.createIndex("titleIndex", "title", { unique: false});  // Adds an index on the movies titles store.createIndex("formatIndex", "format", { unique: false}); // Adds an index on the movies formats next();
+					store.createIndex("titleIndex", "title", { unique: true});  // Adds an index on the movies titles store.createIndex("formatIndex", "format", { unique: false}); // Adds an index on the movies formats next();
 				}
 			}
 		]
 	}

+## Models

+Not much change to your usual models.
+The only significant change is that you can now fetch a given model with its id, or with a value for one of its index.

+For example, in your traditional backbone apps, you would do something like :

+	var movie = new Movie({id: "123"})
+	movie.fetch()

+to fetch from the remote server the Movie with the id `123`.
+This is convenient when you know the id.
+With this adapter, you can do something like

+	var movie = new Movie({title: "Avatar"})
+	movie.fetch()

+Obviously, to perform this, you need to have and index on `title`, and a movie with "Avatar" as a title obviously.
+If the index is not unique, the database will only return the first one.

+## Collections